elffer/sdce/README.md

 As listed by the class, the rep has been splited into 3 terms.
 Up to now all the five projects of term 1 and five projects of term 2 have been finished.
 Currently I am working on the last project of term 3.

-There only two projects left to pass all the requirements.
+There is only one project left to pass all the requirements.

 ## Status of Projects:
 ------